 My word for 2018 is ‘focus’.
 I want to focus more and faff less.
 I always have so many ideas in my head and so many things to do that they all seem to merge into nothing.
 I get distracted by social media, emails, something on TV, an article on the internet.
 Living in the digital world is a wonderful thing but it is so damn distracting.

 To help me focus, I wanted to do five things in the first few days of 2018 to help and even just those five simple things have already helped to make a space in my head and clear my thoughts.
-Here are those five simple things that will give you a great start to this new year.
+Here are those 5 things to help you focus for the year ahead.

 Write down your goals